 Britain in the World

-The installation is organized chronologically, focused around a number of themes.
-On the fourth floor, these include Becoming Great Britain (1550–1688); A Commercial Society (1688–1750); Rule Britannia?
-(1750–1775); Art and the Market (1775–1800); Revolution and Reaction (1800–1820); and The Age of Unease (1820–1850).
-The timeline continues on the third floor with A New Age (1850–1900); Going Modern, Being British (1900–1945); The End of Empire (1945–1979); and Postmodern Britain (1979–present).
-Masterworks from the collection, such as Frederic Leighton’s Mrs. James Guthrie (1865) and James McNeill Whistler’s Nocturne in Blue and Silver (1872–1878), are paired with major loans, including paintings by Sir John Everett Millais (1829–1896), Francis Bacon (1909–1992), Lucian Freud (1922–2011), and Lynette Yiadom-Boakye (b.
-1977), and a sculpture by Sir Antony Gormley (b.
-1950).
-The third floor also contains works by Ben Nicholson (1894–1982), Henry Moore (1898–1986), Barbara Hepworth (1903–1975), Patrick Caulfield (1936–2005), Maggi Hambling (b.
+The timeline continues on the second floor with Art and Industry (1850–1900); Going Modern, Being British (1900–1945); The End of Empire (1945–1979); and Postmodern Britain (1979–now).
+Masterworks from the collection, such as James McNeill Whistler’s (1872–78) and Francis Bacon’s Study of a Head (1952), are paired with major loans, including paintings by Lucian Freud (1922–2011) and George Shaw (b.
+1966).
+The second floor also houses works by Vanessa Bell (1879–1961), Ben Nicholson (1894–1982), Henry Moore (1898–1986), Barbara Hepworth (1903–1975), Patrick Caulfield (1936–2005), Maggi Hambling (b.
 1945), and Rebecca Salter (b.
 1955), among many others.